ziprasidone hydrochloride (zi-pra-si-don hi-dro-klor-ride)

 jaw, arms and legs.

-Immediately telephone your doctor or contact the Poisons Information Centre for advice by calling 13 11 26 if you are in Australia
+Immediately telephone your doctor, or Poisons Information Centre (telephone Australia 13 11 26 or New Zealand 0800 POISON

 You may need urgent medical attention.